 - Funds kept in FDIC-insured custodial wallets

-- Earn crypto rewards if you qualify for the Coinbase Visa
+- Earn crypto rewards with the Coinbase Card

 - Tutorials available for beginners